opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param term_crit: same as ``criteria``.

 The function estimates the intrinsic camera parameters and extrinsic parameters for each of the views.
-The algorithm is based on [Zhang2000] and [BoughuetMCT].
+The algorithm is based on [Zhang2000]_ and [BouguetMCT]_.
 The coordinates of 3D object points and their corresponding 2D projections in each view must be specified.
 That may be achieved by using an object with a known geometry and easily detectable feature points.
 Such an object is called a calibration rig or calibration pattern,